lugu/qiloop/doc/refactor.md

     - compatible with lugu/audit package
     - reconsilliation: can pass local objects as parameter

+### Experience writing qitop

+1. Difficult to get an object from a ServiceInfo
+        => implement decorator

+2. Too many packages: do not know where to search.
+TermUI is already a

+3. Confusing concepts object.Object, object.ProxyObject, ....
+Need
+   some documentation
+        => session
+        => proxy
+        => ProxyObject
+        => server
+        => ServerObject

+4. missing standalone server ready to use (like audit/honey)

+5. better bridge between ServerObject <= ObjectReference <=> ProxyObject

 ### New hierarchy

     ./meta/type.go // type and typeset definition